jobstash/middleware/README.md

 - Run `cp .env.example .env` to setup the local env file for the project, don't worry the `.gitignore` file is already configured to ignore it.
 Fill it up with the appropriate info.
 - Run `yarn start:dev` to start the dev server and head over to `http://localhost:8080` to access the app.

 **P.S** you can change the port the server listens on by setting the `APP_PORT` env variable.
+By default it's set to `8080`

 ## Tech Stack

-- NestJS for the main server
+- NestJS for the main server (REST style)
-- Apollo GraphQL
 - Neo4J DB
-- PassportJS for auth
+- PassportJS for auth/oauth
 - Prettier for code formatting

 ## Versioning & Deployment

 Automatic deploy workflows are setup to deploy the code to the server under specific conditions.
-We use [Semver](https://semver.org) for our versioning and the versions are automatically determined by the `semantic-release` plugin which counts the number of commits that have certain keywords see the semver spec for more info.
+We use [Semver](https://semver.org) for our versioning and the versions are automatically determined by the `semantic-release` plugin which counts the number of commits that have certain keywords. see the [Semver Spec](https://semver.org) for more info.
 For available versions see [repo tags](https://github.com/recruitersrip/middleware/tags)

 ## IMPORTANT